 Despite the above, there was some evidence that the quality circle was not being closed, particularly with regard to student feedback.
 Students reported that not all their complaints and concerns were acted upon, one stating that "nothing happens when we complain", although there was evidence that in some cases action had sometimes been taken e.g. to replace teachers who were getting particularly bad feedback.
-Translations of student feedback forms and translated summaries of responses were not initially available to the group and were not actually provided until the very end of the assessment visit, despite being specifically requested in advance, which impeded the assessment process.
+The evidence that was presented during our visit did not provide proof of a consistent systematic feedback of evaluation results to students and a regulated formal feed forward and translation into action.